hanabi/hanabi.github.io/docs/image-format.md

 - unclued card without any pips displayed, e.g. `x`
 - unclued card with pips displayed, e.g. `xrg23`

+`crossed_out` attribute can be used to mark some pips with X (when all other copies of that card are seen elsewhere).

 By default, clued cards have an orange border, but this can be overridden with the `border` attribute.

 <Example code={TypesSource} Image={TypesResult} />